AlexSze/hackust2021-wellbeeing/README.md

 Our team, Up To Data's submission to HackUST 2021

+This is only the front-end part of our submission, please refer to https://github.com/AlexSze/hackust2021-wellbeeing-server for the server side

 This repositry is a Flutter app for elderly use.
 This is a demo app that the elderly could sign up and login with their phone numbers.
 It shows the functionality of abnormal surrounding sound detection.
 We detects if there is a spike in the surrounding noise.
 <br><br>
 ## How to use